janpetzold/az305-learning/README.md

 When you connect Active Directory with Microsoft Entra ID, Microsoft can help protect you by detecting suspicious sign-in attempts at no extra cost.
 For example, Microsoft Entra ID can detect sign-in attempts from unexpected locations or unknown devices.

 Microsoft Entra Domain Services is a service that provides managed domain services such as domain join, group policy, lightweight directory access protocol (LDAP), and Kerberos/NTLM authentication.
-With Microsoft Entra Domain Services, you get the benefit of domain services without the need to deploy, manage, and patch domain controllers (DCs) in the cloud.
+Does not require own domain controllers (security authentication within a Windows domain like login, permission checking, directory service) in the Cloud.
+Entra Domain Services can create managed ID in virtual network e.g. based on LDAP.
+Entra/Azure AD Domain Services is used when you need traditional AD domain services in the cloud, especially for legacy applications that require domain joining, LDAP, or NTLM/Kerberos authentication.

 With External Identities, external users can "bring their own identities."
 Whether they have a corporate or government-issued digital identity, or an unmanaged social identity like Google or Facebook, they can use their own credentials to sign in.
 The external user’s identity provider manages their identity, and you manage access to your apps with Microsoft Entra ID or Azure AD B2C to keep your resources protected.
+External Identities covers a range of external user management scenarios, including both B2B and B2C interactions.

 Azure Entitlement Management enables users from other AD tenant to access yours.

 SSO without IdP can be done via Password-based SSO (enables you to manage user access and passwords to web applications that don't support identity federation).

+Client Credentials Flow is for server-to-server interactions without user involvement.
+Relies on the client being able to securely store the credentials.
+Typically used for Server-to-server authentication where an application needs to call an API to fetch data for its own use, without human interaction.

+Implicit Grant Flow is designed for applications unable to securely store credentials and needing immediate access tokens without much human interaction, though its use is now discouraged due to security concerns.

+Client Credentials in a general sense refers to using a client ID and secret across various authentication scenarios, depending on the specific OAuth flow being implemented.

 Application Proxy allows on-premises applications to use tokens from Microsoft Entra ID.

+You can configure the Azure AD Connect Health service to send email notifications when alerts indicate that your identity infrastructure is not healthy.

 **Entra B2B**: